carpentries/lesson-development-training/episodes/11-exercises.md

 ::::::::::::::::::::::::::::::::::::  testimonial

-*"Different types of LOs are better fit for novices, while others are better fit for competent practitioners, etc and if exercises (formative assessments) are well aligned to LOs, [they] will automatically serve the corresponding audience.
+*"Different types of lesson objectives (LOs) are better fit for novices, while others are better fit for competent practitioners, etc. and if exercises (formative assessments) are well aligned to LOs, [they] will automatically serve the corresponding audience.
 Thinking in terms of LOs